shawnr/practical-javascript-2-webapps/debug-app/core-concept-debugging-techniques.md

 When working to reproduce a bug, try to follow these steps:

-* Note exactly what you did to cause the bug.
+* Note exactly what happened to cause the bug.
 * Come up with a set of inputs or steps that lead to the bug and write them down.
-* Work with a colleague to have them reproduce the bug on their own using your steps.
+* Work with a colleague to have them reproduce the bug on their own using the steps outlined above.
-* If you cannot figure out how to reproduce a bug, be sure to capture as much information about your system and actions whenever you do manage to make the bug happen.
+* If it is impossible to reproduce the bug, be sure to capture as much information about the system and actions whenever the bug does occur.

-Remember: **If you cannot reproduce a bug then you cannot fix the bug.**
+Remember: **If we cannot reproduce a bug then we cannot fix the bug.**

-Once you can make a bug happen again, you can begin to track down a fix.
+Once we can make a bug happen again, we can begin to track down a fix.

 ## Console Logging
 Throughout the code in this book we have used the `console.log()` command to output information to the JavaScript console.
 This is a valuable tool that can allow us to emit messages to the JavaScript console to track the movement of information and logic in our programs.
 We can use `console.log()` to help verify that things we can't otherwise "see" are happening.
 Here is an example: